canonical/snap-openstack-hypervisor/README.md

 SR-IOV agent settings:

-* `network.sriov_nic.physical-device-mappings` SR-IOV agent device mappings
+* `network.sriov-nic-physical-device-mappings` SR-IOV agent device mappings

 Comma-separated list of `<physical_network>:<network_device>` tuples mapping physical network names to the network device interfaces of SR-IOV physical function.

-If unspecified, it will be determined automatically by the snap based on the list of SR-IOV devices provided through the `compute.pci.device-spec` setting.
+If unspecified, it will be determined automatically by the snap based on the list of SR-IOV devices provided through the `compute.pci-device-spec` setting.

 The network adapters that support hardware offloading (switchdev) are expected to be processed by the OVN mechanism driver and will not be included in this list.

-* `network.sriov_nic.exclude-devices`: SR-IOV excluded VFs
+* `network.sriov-nic-exclude-devices`: SR-IOV excluded VFs

 Comma-separated list of `<network_device>:<vfs_to_exclude>` tuples, mapping interfaces to PCI address of excluded SR-IOV VFs, which will not be handled by the SR-IOV agent.